Cairn

 Search that fuses signals.
 Vector similarity, recency, access frequency, keyword matching, and tag overlap blended via Reciprocal Rank Fusion.
 Filter by project, type, or time range.
 Temporal queries: "what did we know as of Tuesday?" via as_of, "what happened last week?" via event_after/event_before.

 Knowledge graph.
-With Neo4j enabled, entities and facts get extracted into a graph that connects memories through shared people, places, projects, and concepts.
+Entities and facts get extracted into a Neo4j graph that connects memories through shared people, places, projects, and concepts.
 Optional, but powerful when you're working across domains.

 Web dashboard.
 Browse memories with OKLCH-colored toggle filters, score gradient bars, and shareable URL state.
-Explore the knowledge graph, view analytics, manage work items, chat with your memory.
+Explore the knowledge graph and entity relationships.
+View analytics, manage work items.
 Port 3000.

 Memory growth by type, token usage tracking, and the full nav.